VALHALLA series glossary

 Hammerstein, Rod: Frigga’s human handyman.

 Heimdall: The Norse god of light and protector of the Rainbow Bridge.
-In Valhalla, Heimdall has secured a job as a forest ranger in order to support his search for the new Yggdrasil.
+Heimdall has secured a job as a forest ranger in order to support his search for the new Yggdrasil.
 Brother to Thor, Bragi, and Saga.
 Son to Frigga and Odin.
 Cousin to Freyr and Freya.
 Nephew to Loki.

 Huginn: One of Odin’s two ravens in Norse mythology.
 See also, Muninn.